 Are you looking for the best way to send encrypted files from your business applications and mobile devices?
 This post will explain how Thru’s encrypted file exchange service enables top companies like VMware and Visa to securely exchange information within and outside the organization.

-In today’s digital world, it is now vital to ensure that your corporate data is being transferred and stored online in the most secure way possible to avoid data breaches and also meet compliance with requirements like HIPAA and GDPR.
+In today’s digital world, it is now vital to ensure that your corporate data is being transferred and stored online in the most secure way possible to avoid data breaches and also meet compliance with requirements like GDPR.
 By far one of the most important aspects for securing data online is by using encryption for all online file exchanges both within and outside the organization.

 FTP, Standard Email and Consumer File Storage Apps Put Corporate Data at Risk

 Many organizations are still using outdated and unsecure methods for transferring files that do not encrypt files out-of-the-box (e.g. FTP, email and free consumer file storage apps).
 When using these solutions to collaborate on projects containing sensitive information, that information is at high risk of being retrieved by cybercriminals and is also a violation against common data security standards and requirements.

 The Best Way to Send Encrypted Files from Any Device